Skip to content

 When you’re finished with your curtain panel, click Load to Project and you’ll be able to select it as a panel when you open the Type Properties of any curtain wall or system.

-Learn more about wall profiles and curved walls
+Learn more about curved walls

 Combine these methods to create more Revit curtain wall variations.